ssarfraz/QuoVadisTAD/README.md

 5. to install the required dependencies run `poetry install --with dev`
 6. run `poetry run pre-commit install`
 7. Make your changes.
 To check your code and update the documentation, run `poetry run nox` and check for errors / failures.
+8. [Add](https://python-poetry.org/docs/cli/#add) new or [remove](https://python-poetry.org/docs/cli/#remove) old dependencies using [poetry](https://python-poetry.org/docs/).
-8. Commit your changes.
+9. Commit your changes.
    > This will automatically format the code and run all tests (which will also happen automatically on commit, but the commit will be rejected if for example a test fails).
    If your code was not properly formatted before the commit, the commit will fail because files changed during the formatting process.
 In this case, just try to commit again.
-8. create pull request and wait for review
+10. create pull request and wait for review